 I can’t help but note that in her article Dr. Orient embraced antivaccine claims that Tdap and/or the MMR vaccine was causing the microcephaly, while insinuating that the whole thing might be trumped up as a means to promote an agenda that includes combatting anthropogenic climate change, loosening restrictions on abortion in Central America, keeping immigrants out of our country, and, of course, letting loose the DDT if it turns out this Zika virus-microcephaly thing is real.

-Of course, it’s easy to pick on Dr. Orient; she’s a bona fide crank who runs an organization that resembles the AMA if it were crossed with the more extreme elements of the John Birch Society.
+Of course, it’s easy to pick on Dr. Orient; she’s a bona fide crank who denies even the concept of a scientific consensus and runs an organization that resembles a cross between a mini-AMA and the more extreme elements of the John Birch Society.
 Besides, just because she’s a crank doesn’t mean she might not be right on this one issue.
 Also, she’s not the only one pushing to bring back DDT.
 A quick Google search about DDT and Zika virus brings up a slew of articles with titles like “Zika Virus Shows It’s Time to Bring Back DDT: Our most effective tool has been banned,” “WHO Says Zika Virus a Global Threat; Health Experts Push to Lift DDT Ban,” “The Experts Want To Unleash DDT To Fight The Zika Virus,” “Physician: Lifting DDT Ban Could Stop Mosquito-Borne Zika Virus,” and “To Combat Zika, Bring Back DDT.”

 One can’t help but also notice that there is one thing nearly all of the publications and persons calling for a return of DDT share, and that’s a certain political orientation, something made a bit clearer in titles of other pro-DDT articles written about the Zika virus outbreak, such as “DDT might have stopped Zika, but environmentalists chose mosquitos over people” and “Mass Murders and Radical Environmentalists,” the latter of which seriously argues that environmentalists, through banning DDT, have killed more people than Hitler and Stalin, concluding with the utterly unhinged and reprehensible statement that the “title of ‘Greatest Mass Murderer of all Time’ goes to the late Rachel Carson and all of her radical environmentalist followers.”
 Yes, Rachel Carson is the target of most pro-DDT ire, a typical title being a little less histrionic; e.g., “Zika Virus: Rachel Carson’s Deadly “Good Intentions” Legacy Continues.”